Somersby Falls picnic area access upgrade

 Stage 3: Final design and planning approvals

-• Aboriginal Cultural Heritage Assessment and section 90 Aboriginal Heritage Impact Permit
+• an Aboriginal Heritage Impact Permit

-• licence from Crown Lands.
+• a licence from Crown Lands.

 Stage 4: Procurement